StrangeBeeCorp/docs/docs/Administration/entities-management/alert-status/add-edit-delete-alert-status.md

 To edit a custom status:

-1. On the Entities Management page, in the alert status tab, click the ellipsis(...) corresponding to the value you want to edit.
+1. On the Entities Management page, in the Alert status tab, click the ellipsis(...) corresponding to the value you want to edit.

 1. Click **Edit**.

     <img src="../images/edit-alert-status-menu.png" alt="Edit Alert Status" width="1000" height="1000">

-    Edit a Custom Status window opens.
+    Edit a custom status window opens.

     <img src="../images/edit-custom-status-details.png" alt="Edit Custom Alert details" width="500" height="500"/>